 Full company name and addresses of all employers you worked for in the past two years

-It may also be helpful to bring:
+If applying in-person, it may also be helpful to bring:

 Copy of your most recent pay stub

 Employer Registration number or Federal Employer Identification Number (FEIN) of your most recent employer